benja2998/dotfiles/README.md

 If you hit command not found errors, install the commands.
 Here are most of the commands you'll need:

 fzf xclip rofi feh dunst bash zsh tmux fzf picom

+If you're going to use i3, install the i3ipc Python package.